qd-qd/wallet-abstraction/README.md

 ### Stylus

-Nota: it was necessary to deploy an EntryPoint on the network, thus the nonce was shifted.
+Nota: It was necessary to deploy an `EntryPoint` on the network, thus the nonce was shifted as the network didn't supported the EIP-4337.

 https://stylus-testnet-explorer.arbitrum.io/address/0xa848A42175f941FF7EbF8DaAB6b70cad60Be2062
 https://stylus-testnet-explorer.arbitrum.io/address/0xdA470171FeB4fd852433a7A7f67e3A3918a7A154